microsoft/hcsshim/README.md

 more info, as well as to make sure that you can attest to the rules listed.
 Our CI uses the [DCO Github app](https://github.com/apps/dco) to ensure that all commits in a given PR are signed-off.

+### Auto-Generated Code

+This project uses `protoc` to generate gRPC and ttrpc code, as well as `//go:generate` directives.
+To re-generate `*.pb.go` code, run `./script/Update-Proto.ps1`.
+To re-generate other auto-generate files, run `./tools/Install-Tools.ps1` to install the required go tools, then use `go gen ./...`.

+See `.github/workflows/ci.yml` for concerete examples.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).